TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2020-01-01-thomas-rotation.md

 \Lambda_i^{-1}(\beta) = \Lambda_i(-\beta)\,.
 $$

-Since we know that successive uses of Equation $$(4)$$ are equivalent to multiplying by the identity matrix, we can also recognize, that the following must also be true:
+Since we know that successive uses of Equation $$(4)$$ are equivalent to multiplying by the identity matrix, we can also recognize that the following must also be true:

 $$
 \Lambda_x(-\beta)\Lambda_y(-\beta)\Lambda_y(\beta)\Lambda_x(\beta) = I\,.